 “What about the second thing?”

-“Fucking sober up.
+“Take some time and sober up!
 You’re a mess, and your phone has been ringing.”

 “It has?”

-The stumbling Lieutenant swayed as he retrieved his phone from his coat pocket.
+The stumbling oaf swayed as he retrieved his phone from his coat pocket.
 The conversation was brief before it ended.

 “What do you know?
 Looks like there is a potential lead uptown.
 One of my guys—”